1st Maine Cavalry Regiment: Culpeper reconnaissance

 The only patrol where the regiment operated as one body was a reconnaissance patrol to Culpeper Court House on Sunday, May 4, 1862, through Monday, May 5.
-Under BGEN Hartsuff's direction, the 1st Maine took up their line of march Sunday, May 4, 1862, at 17:00, for reconnaissance to the Rappahannock River and beyond Culpeper Courthouse.
-The expedition was led by MAJ Stowell due to Col. Allen's continued infirmity. and the men were tasked with bringing three days rations with them.
+Under Brig.
+Gen. Hartsuff's direction, the 1st Maine took up their line of march Sunday, May 4, 1862, at 17:00, for reconnaissance to the Rappahannock River and beyond Culpeper Courthouse.
+The expedition was led by Maj.
+Stowell due to Col. Allen's continued infirmity. and the men were tasked with bringing three days rations with them.
 After proceeding en miles in the darkness, Stowell halted at 20:30 and obtained a local Unionist as guide who took them two miles further to the road along the north side of the Rappahannock.
 The command then took this road two miles further north to Beverly's Ford.
 With the water up to five feet deep and a strong current, the regiment did not finish crossing until midnight.
 (Note: Merrill reported despite strong current, the only patrol member to get immersed during the crossing was the Surgeon, George W. Colby.

 Tobie reported that the difficulty of this fording taught the men so well that they never had another issue fording streams for the remainder of the war.)

 The guide suggested that the best place for a horse and water was the Cunningham plantation, or Elkwood Plantation, Farley Hill, by Farley Road over Ruffian's Run, the late headquarters of the Confederate Army.
 Around 01:00, the command gained access to the main house from the overseer who provided valuable intelligence on the geography of Culpeper County and the local rebel order of battle.

 At 04:00, the 1st Maine resumed their march, with the overseer guiding them.
 Instead of taking a dirt track (present day Farley Road) which went through a wood and low land, Stowell accepted the guide's suggestion to ride along Fleetwood Hill that gave a view of the river and railroad as well as of the surrounding country, thus precluding being surprised by the enemy.
 Pushing on toward Brandy Station, Stowell had thrown out a company of skirmishers and a formidable rear guard, which covered more than a mile of the country.